 A set of poems that engage art, literature, science and their intersections.

 love and loss.

 Poems of contemporary life and society, and its discontents, including some satirical pieces.

 Verses of imaginary times, places and personas.

 A collection of translations, primarily from the French, including poems by Baudelaire, Nerval, Verlaine and Valmore.

-Poems in extreme and experimental forms, including notes and formulas.
+Poems in new forms, variations of traditional forms, including notes and formulas and examples.

 A collection of nonsense, light and otherwise odd verse.